m0xpd/STRACHEY/Hardware/Control/README.md

 The bottom side of the control board contains all the jacks, pots, tactile switches, and 24 LEDs, which mate with the Front Panel and form the user interface.

-You can download the main board's schematic as a [.sch file](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Control/control%20board.kicad_sch) into your PCB program (KiCad etc) or see a [PDF version](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Control/control%20board%20schematic.pdf).
+You can download the main board's schematic as a [.sch file](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Control/control%20board.kicad_sch) into your PCB program (KiCad etc) or download a [PDF version](https://github.com/m0xpd/STRACHEY/blob/main/Hardware/Control/control%20board%20schematic.pdf).

 In addition to the front panel / UI components mentioned above, the control board hosts three 74HC595 serial in, parallel out shift registers.
 One of these communicates gate signals from inside the Aruino to the physical world - for display on the LEDs, for application to the DAC which drives the channel Y output, and for gate 1 output.
 The other 2 shift registers service all the other status indication lights.